jbinkley60/MezzmoTrailerChecker/README.md

 - Option for only local trailers
 - Check feature to update trailer size, resolution and duration after manual trailer changes
 - Added checks for missing trailer files and trailer files with invalid names
+- Show and delete orphaned local trailer files with do not have a Mezzmo database trailer entry - <b>Mew</b>
 - Full detailed logfile
 - Full Trailer checker statistics
 - <a href="https://github.com/jbinkley60/MezzmoTrailerChecker/wiki/Mezzmo-Trailer-Checker-Data-Export">CSV export</a> of trailer information, checker history and movies in the Mezzmo DB without trailers